Skip to content

 Prepare for an exciting career at Humber.
 Learn a new skillset to enable you to work with inter-disciplinary teams in hospitals, medical centres, community services, correctional and probation facilities, schools, and in private and public facilities.
 Guide patients, clients, families and members of vulnerable populations through complex health and social care systems and difficult decision-making processes.

 The Systems Navigator graduate certificate program will prepare you for a career in this emerging profession helping individuals manage and co-ordinate their care within the health, community, education and social services fields.
-Systems navigators assist with navigating complicated and interrelated systems and are the primary source of communication between the inter-disciplinary team and clients, acting as an advocate and guide.
+Systems navigators assist with navigating complicated and interrelated systems and are the primary source of communication between the inter-disciplinary team and individuals, acting as an advocate and guide.

 Courses Open "Courses" to view individual course delivery modes.